-Prep your computer, then register it for use on the wired ResNet network in UB's Residence Halls and Campus Apartments.
+Register your computer for use on the wired ResNet network in UB's Residence Halls and Campus Apartments.

-After you register a computer, register your gaming, streaming device, TV and printer.
-You need the MAC Address, located on the device or its packaging.
+After you register a computer, register your gaming, streaming device, TV or printer to use either an Ethernet port or UB_Devices Wi-Fi.

 After the first incident you will receive a notice from the Security Incident Response Team if your computer is infected by a virus or any other type of malware.
 You will have 72 hours to acknowledge the notification and resolve the problem.
 You may remove the virus yourself if you want.
 You may also schedule a visit with the UB Tech Squad.